ChristopherBz/Employee-Management-System/README.md

 git clone git@github.com:ChristopherBz/Employee-Management-System.git
 ```
 Run 'npm install' to install dependencies
-Create a .env file and add your SQL login details
+Create a .env file and add your MySQL login details
-Run 'node server.js' to the application
+Enter 'node server.js' in the terminal to run the application

 ## Technology